QRTEA Shareholder/Stockholder Letter Transcript:

 the regulatory and competitive environment of the industries in which we operate;

-natural disasters, public health crises (including COVID-19 and its variants or future pandemics or epidemics), political
+natural disasters, public health crises (such as COVID-19 and its variants or future pandemics or epidemics), political

 crises, and other catastrophic events or other events outside of our control, including climate change;